Celebrating one hundred posts

-Truth be told, Avocado Diaries came as the byproduct of a pretty severe hypomanic episode.
+Truth be told, Avocado Diaries came as the byproduct of a hypomanic episode.
 During that episode, I purchased more than thirty books over the course of ten days.
-Every book on the New York Times Bestseller list, and every new Heather's Pick at Indigo.
-Packages were arriving left, right, and centre, my apartment resembling an Amazon shipping depot.
+Every book on the New York Times bestseller list, and many new Heather's Pick books at Indigo.
+Packages were arriving left, right, and centre, to my apartment, which then resembled an Amazon shipping depot.

 For those who struggle with bipolar, or know of its symptoms, will know that following every manic episode is a depressive episode, and I fell down pretty hard when that happened.
 It was hard to pick myself up again after that one, but when I did, I found myself faced with a lot of books.
 I was in a therapeutic book club at the time and had made a ton of notes on Taming Your Gremlins by Rick Carson.
 I figured the notes were worth sharing with more than my inner circle of book clubbers, and so came my first review.

 After the first few posts and reviews, I signed up for GoodReads to share my words with a wider audience and then I signed up for NetGalley, an awesome platform where reviewers can request advance reader's copies.
 Within a month of consistent reviewing, I started to receive book mail.
 My first package came from Penguin Random House Canada, and I remember waking from a nap to the box on the table feeling like I'd won the lottery.
 I was delighted.
 I had more to read and write about.

 As the time has passed, and the more I've written, the more I've been able to connect with publishers and my readers.
 I log in to my Google Analytics account from time to time, and I'm still in shock when I see how many new and returning viewers I have.
 I pinch myself each and every time my review is shared by a publishing house or author.